The Cult Test|

 even for the smallest of offenses.

-And of course they are infamous for shooting those who tried to leave.
+And of course they are infamous for poisoning and shooting those people who tried to leave.

 - And the Synanon goon squad, "The Imperial Marines"